vuejs/docs/src/guide/typescript-support.md

 })
 ```

 Sometimes we may need to specify complex types for a ref's inner value.
-We can do that succinctly by passing a generics argument when calling ref to override the default inference:
+We can do that simply passing a generic argument when calling ref to override the default inference:

 ```ts
 const year = ref<string | number>('2020') // year's type: Ref<string | number>